quintype/malibu/tutorial/prerequisites-from-the-customer.md

 }
 ```

-We need to add all these credentials in our Bridgekeeper's realm table'.
+We need to add all these credentials in our Bridgekeeper's realm table.
 For that please contact to our support team[support@quintype.com]